torviswesley/legoeso-pdf-manager/README.md

 2. Refactored PDF extraction code for better performance

 ## Changes v1.1.0
-1. Added support for standalone PDF Parser see https://github.com/smalot/pdfparser
+1. Added support for standalone PDF Parser see: https://github.com/smalot/pdfparser
 2. Add Imagick support to convert PDF to image
 3. Removed all python scripts
 4. Removed and/or Updated required dependencies